Patrickdeg/Team4-Dprep/README.md

 # Data Prep.
 Team 4 Project
-This reciprocity contains files for the team 4 project of the course Data Preparation and Workflow Management at the Tilburg University.
+This repository contains files for the team 4 project of the course Data Preparation and Workflow Management at the Tilburg University.

 Below you can find an introduction to GitHub.